Photo Copyright: ESB Professional/Shutterstock.com.

 3. Understand the Leasing Mindset

 If you are going to get on a cycle of back-to-back leases, it is critically important that you have the mindset that you will never own a car outright.
-When you are leasing, until recently, you are paying a lower than usual monthly payment, and often this lower payment allows you to lease a higher-end model.
+When you are leasing, you are paying a lower than usual monthly payment, and often this lower payment allows you to lease a higher-end model.
 These are all issues to consider when pondering whether to lease or buy.

 4. What to Know about Third-Party Lease Companies